 - What are the challenges of hybrid work?

-The conversation around hybrid work is primarily positive, with many ITDMs excited about the potential productivity gains and cost savings that it could bring to their organization.
+The conversation around hybrid work is primarily positive, with many ITDMs excited about the potential productivity gains and cost savings it could bring to their organization.

 In conclusion, ITDMs are talking about a variety of topics online.
 They are interested in understanding the different types of AI, how AI can be used in business, and the ethical concerns around AI.
 They are also discussing cloud security, data loss, and automation.
 Additionally, ITDMs are talking about big data and hybrid work.